gupta-gautam/basic-demo/README.md

 <br>
 Learning How to Create Pull Request
 <br>
-Learning How to merge pull request
+Learning How to Merge pull request